The RIT Writing Center is staffed by a team of undergraduate and faculty writing consultants with expertise in STEM and Humanities disciplines.

 Writing consultations can be either in-person or online, scheduled through WCOnline.
 We are located on the First Floor of Wallace Library (Building 5-1640).

 Our consultants provide both individualized and group feedback and guidance on academic and professional writing at any stage of the writing process.

-The Writing Commons does not charge for any of its resources or appointments.
-We are available for appointments with undergraduate and graduate students, as well as faculty and staff.
+The Writing Center does not charge for any of its resources or appointments.
+We are available for appointments with undergraduate and graduate students.

-The Online Writing Commons @ RIT is a collection of resources for interested students and faculty looking to improve their writing, reading, researching, and revising processes.
-Many of the resources on this page are maintained by RIT Libraries and the Wallace Center.
-Faculty may also consider these resources when designing curriculum and supporting students.
+We have a collection of Online Resources for interested students and faculty looking to improve their writing, reading, researching, and revising processes.
+Many of the resources on this page are maintained by RIT Libraries and the Wallace Library.
+Faculty may also consider these resources when designing curricula and supporting students.

 You or the consultant may discuss the possibility of a recurring appointment.
 Recurring appointments give students the opportunity to work with the same consultant once a week over the course of a semester to develop a sustained and supportive relationship, and provide time and space for students to get feedback on all stages of more complex, or multifaceted, writing projects.

-The Writing Commons has also been designed to provide space for group appointments with a writing consultant.
+The Writing Center has also been designed to provide space for group appointments with a writing consultant.
 Group consultation includes the opportunity for a small group of students working on a shared writing project to talk collaboratively with a writing consultant about any aspect of their group work, including how to draft and revise with multiple writers.
-For group appointments in Fall 2020, please provide a Zoom link when you create the appointment, and make that link available to the consultant and group members.